monsoonmaelstrom/book2/book2.md

 I don’t look back as I close the door behind me, even though the skin on the nape of my neck prickles slightly.
 I descend the staircase and let myself out through the front door.

 The temperature has decreased at least a good fifteen degrees since I entered the house, and I find myself wishing I had brought a jacket as I descend the steps to the street.
-I hear an owl hoot somewhere nearby at nearly the same instance I hear a scuff behind me, followed by something smashing into my skull.
+I hear an owl hoot somewhere nearby at nearly the same instant I hear a scuff behind me, followed by something smashing into my skull.
 Then there’s only darkness.

 ### 44 - Bury a Friend ^^2000 words^^